SPINTO (i.e. Simplified PINTO)

 6. SAVEFINE

-which command, command without arguments, prints files:
+which command, without arguments, prints files:

 SAVEFINE should be a single command above the command STOP (see below).